 Delete any unwanted applications or extensions.

-Disabling the programme itself is the final option for preventing entities from controlling your browser.
+Disabling the program itself is the final option for preventing entities from controlling your browser.
 If you have antivirus software installed, such as AVG, Quickheal, Avast, or Malwarebytes, you can uninstall it by going to your Windows Computer’s Apps section and clicking the “Uninstall” button.

 Delete any ad-blocker or third-party plugin that might be controlling your traffic and browser settings as well.
 To remove an extension from Firefox, go to about:addons and press the three dots icon next to the extension’s name.